Charlotte Therkelsen

 Charlotte Therkelsen (born 29 July 1981) is a Norwegian politician representing the Red Party.
-She has been a deputy representative to the Storting since 2021, the party's second deputy leader and the mayor of Kragerø since 2023.
+She has been a deputy representative to the Storting since 2021, the party's second deputy leader and the mayor of Kragerø Municipality since 2023.

 Political career

 Parliament

 A member of the Red Party, Therkelsen was elected deputy representative to the Storting from the constituency of Telemark for the period 2021–2025.

 Deputy party leader

 She was elected second deputy leader for the Red Party in April 2023.

 Local politics

-Therkelsen was deputy mayor in Kragerø from 2015 to 2019.
+Therkelsen was deputy mayor in Kragerø Municipality from 2015 to 2019.
 She succeeded Henriette Fluer Vikre in the position and served with Jone Blikra as mayor.
 Following the 2019 local elections, she was succeeded by Jan Petter Abrahamsen.
 She was elected mayor of Kragerø following the 2023 local elections, with independent Jonas Nilsen as deputy mayor.

 In September 2024, she expressed that the municipality of Kragerø was in a difficult economic situation, when Kragerø had been included in the Register for Governmental Approval of Financial Obligations (the ROBEK list), and the county governor had not approved the municipal budget for 2024.